Salah: Friday and Eid prayers

-Jam' and Qasr
+Grouping (jam`) and shortening (qaṣr) prayer times

-Muslims may pray two obligatory prayers together at the prescribed time of one, a practice known as jam'.
+Muslims may pray two obligatory prayers together at the prescribed time of one, a practice known as "grouping" (جَمعْ).
 This is restricted to two pairs of salah: the afternoon prayers of Zuhr and Asr, and the night-time prayers of Maghrib and Isha.
 Within the schools of jurisprudence in Sunni Islam, there is a difference of opinion regarding the range of reasons that permit one to perform jam'.
 With the exception of the Hanafi school, the other schools of jurisprudence allow one to perform jam' when travelling or when incapable of performing the prayers separately.
 Hanbalis and members of the Salafi movement allow jam' for a wider range of reasons.
 Some Salafis ascribing to the Ahl-i Hadith movement also permit jam' without reason while preferring that the prayers be performed separately.
 The Shia Ja'fari school allows one to perform jam' without reason.
-Exclusively when traveling, a Muslim may shorten the Zuhr, Asr, and Isha prayers, which normally consist of 4 rak'a, to two.
-This is known as qasr.
+Exclusively when traveling more than 90 km at minimum, a Muslim may halven the duration Zuhr, Asr, and Isha prayers from the normal 4 bowings (rak`a) to two in a process known as "shortening" (قَصْر).